LoHernnn/Scrapy/frontend/scrapy-front/README.md

 ### `serveur.js` - Express API Middleware

-**Purpose**: Acts as a bridge between the React frontend and the PostgreSQL database, providing REST API endpoints.
+**Purpose**: Acts as a bridge between the React Frontend and the PostgreSQL database, providing REST API endpoints.

 **Configuration**:
 ```javascript